EthanVIII/EthanVIII.github.io/_posts/2021-11-18-graph-theory-visualisation.md

 ---
 layout: post
 title: Visualising hypercube graphs through animation
-description: I watched a talk that described a neat recursive algorithm that constructs graph hypercubes using adjacency matrices.
+description: I watched a talk that described a neat recursive algorithm that constructs hypercube graphs using adjacency matrices.
 I'll explain how I made a quick visualisation of this algorithm.
 ---
 **Note:** This was written in November 2021 on a different blog and has since been updated.